Application Triggers

 Use your trigger in a workflow

-After you have configured your application trigger, you can create rules with the rule trigger App event is received.
-This rule trigger allows you to execute rules whenever the trigger event you select is received by Front.
 The rule will run on conversations that contain instances of the application object that is identified in your application trigger.
 Remember that the application object and the application trigger must be configured within the same app.
 The other limitation is that the rule cannot execute an application request from the same app in order to avoid circular logic.

 Once you specify your application trigger using the App event is received rule trigger, you can set up your rule to achieve whatever workflow you desire in response to the given event.
-To learn more about rules, refer to our Help Center.
+If you set up your application trigger to extract additional properties from the event payload, you can access those properties in your rule via dynamic variables.

 Limitations